dmitriz/gently-copy/README.md

 ## Features
-- Safely copy files and directories without overwriting.
+- Safely copy files and directories without overwriting (but can be configured to overwrite with option `{overwrite: true}`)
 - Skip overwriting existing files, inform instead.
 - Create new directories if needed.
 - Clearly and colorfully inform about all actions peformed.